-My [current] final version of a band saw blade storage because:
+My [current] final version of a band saw blade storage meets all those requirements because:

 3) You can put any size blades on it (when I went from 92-1/2" blades to 105" blades, they had to be pressed into the former storage, so it should have been built to accommodate them from the get go; and,

 4) You can see the blades and the large clips seen at the bottoms of the blades have information taken from their original boxes giving details about the blade (e.g.,Olson blades, Timberwolf blades, 3 TPI blade, 1/2" blade).

 To construct this, I just needed scrap plywood, boards or even tempered board (e.g., Masonite) and a few screws or nails.

 Pretty much any thickness plywood would do.
 For the few blades seen in my photos, even quarter inch (1/4") Masonite would do to support them, including the vertical sides.
 I would, however, add thicker pieces of ply for the top, simply to provide more meat for drilling holes and mounting the rack to the ceiling.

 I allowed about one and one half inch (1-1/2") at each end for the vertical supports.
 Since the part the blades hang on was only two and three quarters inch (2-3/4) wide, including the access slot, the stop and the blade rest area, for each of ten blades, my entire rack is ABOUT thirty inches long.

 The open area I slip the blades up through, to hang them, is one inch.
 Sliding the blade left, or right, from the other side, the gap is one half (1/2"), before the blade drops to its resting place.
 The actual resting place for the blade is one inch (1) wide and merely needs to drop lower than the stop.